The Lego Movie (franchise): Unikitty! (2017–2020)

 In May 2017, Warner Bros. and Lego announced that Unikitty, a character from The Lego Movie, would get a spin-off television series on Cartoon Network.
 For the show, she is voiced by Tara Strong.
-The premiere date was January 1, 2018 and the show's executive producers are Phil Lord, Christopher Miller, Dan Lin, Roy Lee, Jill Wilfert and Sam Register.
+The premiere date was 1 January 2018 and the show's executive producers are Phil Lord, Christopher Miller, Dan Lin, Roy Lee, Jill Wilfert and Sam Register.
 Ed Skudder (creator of Dick Figures) and Lynn Wang (character designer on Star vs. the Forces of Evil) are signed as producers while Aaron Horvath serves as supervising producer.
-The series aired a Halloween special/sneak peek titled "Spoooooky Game" on October 27, 2017.
-The series aired a second sneak peek "Sparkle Matter Matters" on November 17, 2017, and a third and final sneak peek/Christmas special titled "No Day Like Snow Day" aired December 1, 2017.
-On August 27, 2020, the series concluded with a two-part finale titled "The Birthday to End All Birthdays".
+The series aired a Halloween special/sneak peek titled "Spoooooky Game" on 27 October 2017.
+The series aired a second sneak peek "Sparkle Matter Matters" on 17 November 2017, and a third and final sneak peek/Christmas special titled "No Day Like Snow Day" aired 1 December 2017.
+On 27 August 2020, the series concluded with a two-part finale titled "The Birthday to End All Birthdays".